johanneshilden/lets-parse/untyped-lambda-calculus/README.md

 ### Variables

-To parse a variable name on its own, we simply reuse the relevant part of our lambda parser.
+To parse a variable name, we simply reuse the relevant part of our lambda parser.

 ```haskell
 var :: Parser Term